-How do I copy a web page link?
+How to copy a web page link or URL

-Often a dynamic web page or a database driven web page may have a long URL.
-Copying a long into another program especially an e-mail often cause the links to become bad.
-If the link is long (more than 60 characters) copy and paste the URL into a web page that creates a short link.
-Our favorite is Tiny URL, which is found on the below link.
+Some web pages may have a long URL that can present problems when it is pasted into another program, especially an e-mail.
+If the link you are interested in is long (more than 60 characters), copy and paste the URL into a web page that creates a short link.
+Our favorite short link service is Tiny URL.

-To copy a link within a web page or the link of a picture on a web page, right-click the link or image and click Copy Shortcut or Copy Link Location.
-Finally, you can also view the properties of the link and copy the URL from within the properties.
+To copy the address to a link or image within a web page, right-click the link or image and select Copy link address or Copy image from the dropdown menu that appears.
+Alternatively, users may view the properties of the link and copy the URL from within that menu.